 What is your story?

-I had a stroke in August 2026 which was confirmed as cardio-embolic, due to a dodgy PFO valve, which I’ve come to understand that others have also confirmed as the primary cause of their stroke.
-I am in my early 40s and it was an unexpected/uninvited reminder that I am firmly in middle age hood.
-My son helped me get up from the floor after I felt bad and need to get to the counter from some advil.
-I ended up being rushed to a local hospital where they thought I was having a migraine.
-The CT scan came back as sinusitis and it was only a month after that an MRI confirm the stroke.
+I had a stroke in August 2026, which was confirmed as cardio-embolic due to a problematic PFO valve.
+I’ve come to understand that others have also identified this as the primary cause of their strokes.
+I am in my early 40s, and it was an unexpected reminder that I am firmly in middle age.
+My son helped me get up from the floor after I felt unwell and needed to get some Advil from the counter.
+I ended up being rushed to a local hospital, where they initially thought I was having a migraine.
+The CT scan indicated sinusitis, and it wasn't until a month later that an MRI confirmed the stroke.

 What would you tell the medical team, if you could now?

-It was frustrating that you did not really listen to the severity and was ruling it as a migraine.
-When we asked for a CT the medical team hesitated and almost talked us out of it.
-My neuroligist has been helpful and supportive through out my treatment.
+It was frustrating that the team at the hospital did not really listen to the severity of the situation and ruled it as a migraine, attempting to talk us out of getting a CT scan.
+When we asked for a CT, the medical team hesitated and almost talked us out of it.
+My neurologist has been and supportive throughout my treatment.
+You get bounced around many providers who look at particular angles in the situation, with some being more helpful than others.

 What would you like those around you to know?

-It has rocked my world and is really taken a lot out of how I perceive life.
-I'm getting better but I now realize that the most important thing is my kids.
-So that is my main aim - to get better so that my kids can have a dad they can be proud of.
+It has rocked my world and really changed how I perceive life.
+I'm getting better, but I now realize that the most important thing is my kids.
+My main aim is to get better so that my kids can have a dad they can be proud of.
+I am thankful that I am lucky, as it could have been a lot worse.
+In meeting others, I've seen some who have been severely affected by strokes, from aphasia to loss of movement.
+So, it's also about being grateful for where I am and hopeful for what the next phase is.